Carotid Artery Disease

 What are the symptoms of carotid artery disease?

 Carotid artery disease may be asymptomatic (without symptoms) or symptomatic (with symptoms).
-Asymptomatic carotid artery disease is the presence of a significant amount of atherosclerotic buildup without obstructing enough blood flow to cause symptoms.
-However, a sufficiently tight stenosis will not always cause symptoms.
+Asymptomatic carotid disease is the presence of a significant amount of atherosclerotic build-up without obstructing enough blood flow to cause symptoms.
 Symptomatic carotid artery disease may result in either a transient ischemic attack (TIA) and/or a stroke (brain attack).

-A transient ischemic attack (TIA) is a sudden or temporary loss of blood flow to an area of the brain, usually lasting a few minutes to 1 hour.
-Symptoms go away entirely within 24 hours, with complete recovery.
-A stroke, also called a cerebrovascular accident (CVA), is when symptoms persist.
-Symptoms of a TIA or CVA may include, but are not limited to, the following :
+A transient ischemic attack is a sudden or a temporary loss of blood flow to an area of the brain, usually lasting less than five minutes but not longer than 24 hours, with complete recovery.
+Symptoms of a TIA may include, but are not limited to, the following: